-Painting the interior of your house / space is one of the least expensive home renovations or home improvements that you can do to get that fresh new look and that comfy and cozy feeling of home.
+Painting the interior of your house / space is one of the least expensive home renovations or home improvements that you can do to get that fresh new look and that comfy cozy feeling of home.

 Painters used to paint the walls and ceilings all in the same colour because it was popular and trending in the good old days.
 Peoples homes kind of all looked the same because the most popular colour used to be white or beige.

-How fun is it today, that we have so many different paint colours to choose from to add personality and character to our spaces.
+that we have so many different paint colours to choose from to add personality and character to our spaces.
 Some of us go bold with dark walls or ceilings or vice versa, we choose a focal wall for an accent colour or paint a door in a darker paint colour as opposed to the traditional white.
 Painting the interior of a house is just so much more creative.

 To get the perfect results, we share a few interior house painting tips to get you through your project.